ICantCode64/JewTube/README.md

 # Jewtube
 Jewtube is jewish youtube clone, created by me.
 Im shutting it down in favor of other projects.
 So i decided to publish whole thing.

+Update: As of 07.06.2026 there is an official rehost of jewtube, you can find it here: http://tube.torium.fun/

 ## Setting it up
 To setup jewtube you would need xampp, or any other shit.
 Oh and you need ffmpeg installed.
 1. Download source code